davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 14-JUL-2025
 * OpenMeteoEDA_202306_v005 runs random forest to predict maximum temperature excluding temperature variables as predictors, but with city and month
+* OpenMeteoEDA_202306_v005 runs kmeans with 2 centers based on numeric variables